Home

 PASMO SUICA

-Where and how can I buy a SUICA/PASMO?
+Where and how can I 'charge' (top-up) a SUICA/PASMO?

 What is the difference between SUICA and PASMO?

 SUICA and PASMO have no differences in functionality.
 But you can return your card and get the deposit back only from the company that issues the type of your SUICA/PASMO.
 SUICA is issued by JR East company, and PASMO is issued by a joint company established by other public transport operators.
-You can use them interchangeably, so choosing a SUICA or PASMO is just a matter of preference.
+You can use them interchangeably, so choosing a SUICA or PASMO is almost a matter of preference.
+The exception is when you need a one day ticket or a green car ticket on your IC card.
+You have an option to get them as separate paper tickets, but if you still want them on your IC card, you need a SUICA for JR-East green car tickets, and you may need a PASMO for one day metro tickets, for example.
+At shops and restaurants both would work fine.

 What is the price of SUICA/PASMO?